aubreycoffey/aubreycoffey/README.md

 Mathematician and data scientist transitioning into computational biology.
-Background in machine learning, optimization, and statistical modeling — currently building expertise in genomics and bioinformatics.
+Background in machine learning, optimization, and statistical modeling, currently building expertise in genomics and bioinformatics.

 ---